kubernetes-sigs/kueue/keps/1136-provisioning-request-support/README.md

   - The max number of retries is 3,
   - The interval between attempts grows exponentially, starting from 1min (1, 2, 4 min),
-  - Workloads gets requeued (and the allocated quota is released) after each failure of ProvisionigRequest.
+  - Workloads gets requeued (and the allocated quota is released) after each failure of ProvisioningRequest.

-Workload gets requeued in similar way to (WaitForPodsReady)[https://github.com/kubernetes-sigs/kueue/tree/main/keps/349-all-or-nothing] mechanism.
+Workload gets requeued in a similar way to [WaitForPodsReady](https://github.com/kubernetes-sigs/kueue/tree/main/keps/349-all-or-nothing) mechanism.
 When AdmissionCheck is in `Retry` state, the workload controller evicts the Workload with `WorkloadRequeued=False` condition with `AdmissionCheck` as a reason.
-After backoff time the Workload is requeued, placed in a queue, and starts another cycle of admission.
+After the backoff period, the Workload is requeued, enters the queue again, and begins a new admission cycle.

+Additionally, we introduce the feature gate `KeepQuotaForProvReqRetry`.
+If the feature gate is enabled the Workload with failed ProvisioningRequest will keep the allocated quota and won't be requeued.
+Instead it will be in the AdmissionCheck phase of admission, and will recreate ProvisioningRequest after backoff time

 The definition of `ProvisioningRequestConfig` is relatively simple and is based on what can be set in `ProvisioningRequest`.